 Through their words, they invite us into their experiences of pain, uncertainty, and transformation.
 These stories remind us that the human spirit possesses an innate strength that can conquer even the most daunting circumstances.

-Claire Bullimore had it all: a good job, wonderful boyfriend, lovely friends, but she also had something she didn’t want – a brain tumour.
+She had it all: a good job, a wonderful boyfriend, and loyal friends, but she also had something she didn’t want – a brain tumour.
 12 years after the shock diagnosis, life-saving surgery and years of rehabilitation, Claire has written a book to help other people when their life does not go according to plan.

 This book is the story of hope, of recovery and what happens when life doesn’t go according to your plan.
 Claire realised she had gained so much helpful information from her experience over the past 12 years that she could put it all into a very relatable book that she hopes can change people’s lives.
 Not just the survivor, but their loved ones, who will gain a better understanding of how to assist, be kind and patient.
 Often they are dealing with a perceived new person, as brain tumours can cause fundamental changes, both mentally and physically.